 The 3-Day Mayo Clinic Diet — sometimes called the 3-Day Diet or The Military Diet — promises that you can lose 6 to 10 pounds in three days.
 How?
 It's a very low-calorie menu that involves eating fruits, vegetables and protein with few carbohydrates or fats, and lots of water.

-For example, breakfast each day consists of a carbohydrate and protein, such as toast with peanut butter, a piece of cheese or an egg.
-Lunch involves much of the same kind of combo, such as bread with tuna or cottage cheese.
-A sample dinner might include a small serving of skinless chicken, 1 cup of broccoli, 1 cup of asparagus, 1 piece of fruit and a half cup of vanilla ice cream.
+For example, breakfast each day will have a carbohydrate and protein, like toast with peanut butter, a piece of cheese or an egg.
+Lunch has the same combo — like bread with tuna or cottage cheese.
+And dinner might include a small serving of skinless chicken, 1 cup of broccoli, 1 cup of asparagus, 1 piece of fruit and a half cup of vanilla ice cream.

 Why You Shouldn't Try This Diet